AdobeDocs/commerce-operations.en/help/tools/observation-for-adobe-commerce/deploy-tab.md

 ![Deploy log Deployment Troubleshooter](../../assets/tools/deploy-tab-1.jpg)

-This frame shows a count of deploy log events that occurred across the selected timeframe.
+The **[!UICONTROL Deploy log Deployment Troubleshooter]** frame shows a count of deploy log events that occurred across the selected timeframe.
 The intent is to provide an at-a-glance view of deployment activity and determine the complexity of the deployment by the count.
 The more logged messages, the more complex the deployment typically is.

 ## [!UICONTROL Deploy State]

 ![Deploy State](../../assets/tools/deploy-tab-2.jpg)

-This frame shows the deploy events that occurred across the selected timeframe.
+The **[!UICONTROL Deploy State]** frame shows the deploy events that occurred across the selected timeframe.
 The parser for this frame is looking for these specific signals:

 * '%NOTICE: Starting generate command%') as 'start_gen'
 * '%git apply /app/vendor/magento/ece-tools/patches%') as 'apply_patches'